zavolanlab/PAQR2/README.md

 For more information, please refer to the original [PAQR publication][paqr-pub].
 The repository mentioned in the publication is accessible [here][paqr-old].
 Please be aware that that repository is no longer maintained, and the repository you're currently looking at contains the most up-to-date version of PAQR.

+> Compatible input data:
+> By default paired-end sequencing with read1 - reverse orientation, read2 - forward orientation is assumed.
+If your data is unstranded, you'll have to specify this in the `config.yaml`.
+> Single-stranded data with the reads in sense direction are processed properly too, but PAQR does not support single-end data in reverse orientation.

 ## Installation
 ### 1. Clone the repository